Inopus rubriceps

 Life Cycle

-with variable duration. hatch in approximately 2 weeks under field conditions.
-Larval stage typically spans 2 years (occasionally 1 year), with classified by weight into under 1 year and over 1 year age by September. occurs in autumn and lasts approximately 1 month. live only a few days.
+Complete with variable duration. hatch in approximately 2 weeks under field conditions.
+Larval stage typically spans 2 years (occasionally 1 year), with larvae classified by weight into under 1 year and over 1 year age classes by September. occurs in autumn and lasts approximately 1 month. live only a few days.
 The may be completed in 12 months or, more commonly, 24 months.

 Behavior

-exhibit specific spatial distribution patterns around plants, with correlated with total root weights. show activity with documented vertical flight distribution.
+Larvae exhibit specific spatial distribution patterns around sugarcane plants, with densities correlated with total root weights. show activity with documented vertical flight distribution.
 In pastures, larval and pupal densities and adult activity are greatest over areas of long pasture resulting from selective grazing. is inhibited at 25°C and favored by lower temperatures.

 Ecological Role